Skip to main content

 How does all-wheel drive work?

-Both full-time and part-time systems generally operate with no input from the driver, although some offer selectable modes that allow a degree of control over how much power goes where.
-All the wheels get torque through a series of differentials, viscous couplings and/or multi-plate clutches, which help distribute power to the wheels so that the car's traction is optimized.
-The vehicle still operates smoothly under routine conditions.
+Both full-time and part-time systems generally operate with no input from the driver, although some offer selectable modes that allow a limited amount of control over how much power goes where.
+All the wheels get torque through a series of differentials, viscous couplings and/or multiplate clutches, which help distribute power to the wheels in such a way that the wheel with traction gets the torque.

-Full-time AWD: In full-time AWD, both the front and rear axles are driven all the time.
+In full-time AWD, both the front and rear axles are driven all the time.
 On dry pavement, this kind of AWD can help the vehicle handle better and ensure that full power gets to the road.
 And in slippery conditions, such as ice, snow or mud, it provides always-ready traction for safer, more confident handling.
-Historically, a good example of full-time AWD was Audi's Quattro system, although in recent years the part-time Quattro Ultra variant has become more common in Audi's lineup because it's better on gas.
+Historically, a good example of full-time AWD was Audi's Quattro system, but Subaru’s Symmetrical All-Wheel Drive deserves some accolades.

-Part-time AWD: In normal operation, part-time AWD sends torque to two driven wheels, either the front or rear, depending on the make and model.
+In normal operation, part-time AWD sends torque to two driven wheels, either the front or rear, depending on the vehicle.
 The part-time system then automatically engages the other wheels when road conditions demand extra traction.
 Modern part-time AWD uses an array of electronic sensors that feed information to a computer, which controls the amount of power directed to each wheel.
 This setup is commonly found on car-based crossover SUVs and AWD cars.

 What are the disadvantages of AWD?

-Finally, while AWD works well in a variety of conditions, from rain to snow to light off-roading, most systems are simply not robust enough to handle rough, uneven and slippery terrain.
+While AWD works well in a variety of conditions, from rain to snow to light off-roading, most systems are simply not robust enough to handle rough, uneven and slippery terrain.
 That means you're limited to how far you can venture into the muck without possibly getting stuck.
-While that AWD hatchback may seem hearty enough to get you to a distant campsite, you'll need to exercise caution.
+While that AWD hatchback may seem hearty enough to get you to a distant campsite, you'll need to exercise caution, lest you find yourself calling for a pricey off-road tow.

 See Edmunds pricing data